mtmars-aexp/quiz-manager/Documentation/Development Journey.md

 - Make sure functions are called when things are clicked or changed.

 It'll be a doozey to write tests for the edit page, but nothing too complex hopefully.

+### I haven't been using subheadings like these today or writing much at all 'cus I was superrrr of out of it.

+It's almost clock-out time for me, so this is my "end of day 4 review."
+I'm super burned out!!!
+Three days of hard development mulched my brain.
+Luckily I'm on easy street now.
+I haven't finished writing all the front end tests nor started on my back end tests, but I'm positive I'll be able to get them done quick tomorrow.
+Writing the user guide should be easy.
+"Install npm and python, install the requirements, run the back end and front end, if you delete all questions on a quiz the quiz will also be deleted, here are the logins" etc etc.

+Righto, see you tomorrow then.
+Take care.